- Why should I queue?

 - What are the food options for the queue?

-Those of you that read my blog often will know this year I attended Wimbledon to see Federer play Mannarino in the fourth round.
+Those of you that read my blog often will know in 2018 I attended Wimbledon to see Federer play Mannarino in the fourth round.
 I camped for the tickets for the first time since 2013 and whilst not much has changed in terms of the tips I posted here, I thought I'd do a dedicated post to all things camping and queuing.
 So without further ado here are some things you might want to know if you're planning on joining the queue and camping for Wimbledon tickets in 2019.

 Why should I queue?